AgentScarletFox/My-Journey/README.md

    ▼
 05_BUILDING/PROJECTS/ACTIVE/
    │
-   ├── Competition entry
+   ├── Entered into competition
    │       ↓
-   │   07_COMPETITIONS/SUBMISSIONS/
+   │   06_COMPETITIONS/SUBMISSIONS/
    │
-   ├── Strong achievement
+   ├── Becomes a major achievement
    │       ↓
-   │   12_PORTFOLIO/PROJECTS.md
+   │   11_PORTFOLIO/PROJECTS.md
    │
-   └── Finished
+   └── Eventually finished
            ↓
        05_BUILDING/PROJECTS/COMPLETED/
 ```

-The project itself remains in its original location.
+The original project remains in `05_BUILDING`.

-Other sections can **reference it** instead of copying it.
+Other sections should **reference it rather than duplicate it**.

 > **One source of truth.**